OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 #### **4.6.1 Walkthrough: Modify the PCIe IDs using OFSS Configuration Starting Point**

 Perform the following steps to customize the PCIe Device ID and Revision number using an PCIe OFSS configuration as a starting point.
-While this walkthrough only changes the PCIe Device ID and Revsision number, the general modificaton flow is required to make any modifications not natively supported by OFSS.
+While this walkthrough only changes the PCIe Device ID and Revsision number, the general modificaton flow can be used to make any modifications not natively supported by OFSS.

 Pre-Requisites:

 * This walkthrough requires a development environment.
-Refer to the [Walkthrough: Set Up Development Environment](https://ofs.github.io/ofs-2023.2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2023.3/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
 Refer to the [Getting Started Guide: Open FPGA Stack for Intel® Agilex® 7 PCIe Attach FPGAs (Intel Agilex 7 FPGA F-Series Development Kit (2xF-Tile))] for instructions on setting up a deployment environment.